lyh-18/EQVI/README.md

 ![visual_comparison](compare.jpg)

 ## News
-- We provide a new pretrained EQVI model trained with perceptual loss (VGG), namely EQVI-P. By adopting perceptual loss, the model can produce more visually pleasing results with sharper edges and textures, at the cost of sacrificing PSNR and SSIM values.
+- [2020/10/4] We provide a new pretrained EQVI model trained with perceptual loss (VGG), namely **EQVI-P**.
+By adopting perceptual loss, the model can produce more visually pleasing results with sharper edges and textures, at the cost of sacrificing PSNR and SSIM values.
 If you care more about visual effects, we recommend you to use this model.
-- According to some suggestions, We provide several sample interpolation results for reference.
+- [2020/10/4] According to some suggestions, we provide several sample interpolation results for reference.
 Specifically, we now provide two predicted results produced by EQVI and EQVI-P on REDS_VTSR validation set.

 ## TODO
 - [x] Three pretrained models trained on REDS_VTSR dataset.